Thursday 8th February 2024 at 6.30 p.m.

 This meeting will be held in the glass meeting room in Fishburn Youth Club building, Butterwick Road, Fishburn, County Durham, commencing at 6:30 p.m.
 The agenda will be published below and posted on the main notice board in the parish at least 3 days prior to the meeting date.

-As part of the Parish Council’s commitment to improving the level of public participation in local government, members of the public are invited to make representations or ask questions relating to the business on the agenda at the beginning.
-Members of the public are welcome to stay and observe but will not be able to join in the discussions unless invited to do so by the Chairman, and they should not heckle or disrupt and should respect the rulings of the Chairman who has the right to exclude a disorderly person as a last resort.
+Meetings of the Parish Council are held on the second Thursday of each month, except August, at 6:30 p.m. usually in the glass meeting room at Fishburn Youth Club Building (Community Centre), Butterwick Road, Fishburn, County Durham.
+As part of the Parish Council’s commitment to improving the level of public participation in local government, members of the public are invited at the beginning of meetings to make representations or ask questions relating to the business on the agenda and should contact the Parish Clerk via email with any written statements/questions no later than 5:00 p.m. on the day before the meeting.
+Members of the public are welcome to stay and observe afterwards but will not be able to join in the discussions unless invited to do so by the Chair, and they should not heckle or disrupt and should respect the rulings of the Chair who has the right to exclude a disorderly person as a last resort

 Fishburn Parish Website

 The website is now an established part of the Parish Council.
 If you have any suggestions or items you would like to see then send your comments to the Parish Clerk.
 Fishburn Parish Council does not take any responsibility for the accuracy of information on this site.
 All information is provided in good faith and is considered to be correct at the time.
 It is hoped that any groups or organisations in Fishburn will broadcast their news and/or forthcoming events on here.